-The main themes of the complaints are related to clinical treatment, appointments, communications, and in relation to the Trust's values and behaviours amongst staff.
+The main themes of the complaints are related to perceived delays or prolonged waits for clinical treatment, appointments, surgery and in relation to the Trust's values and behaviours amongst staff.

 All complaints are managed individually with the complainant and in a manner best suited to resolve the particular concern raised.
-Methods of response can include a written response from the Chief Executive, a face to face resolution meeting with relevant staff (however during much of the year face to face meetings were not being offered due to COVID-19), and later, potentially if unresolved, an independent review of the care provided.
+Methods of response can include a written response from the Chief Executive, a face to face or virtual face to face resolution meeting with relevant staff and later, potentially if unresolved, an independent review of the care provided.

 The Trust is committed to improving the experience of our patients from their first contact with the Trust.
 Complaints and concerns provide valuable information to monitor the experience of patients, carers and relatives.
 Users of the service are encouraged to discuss their concerns with staff at the time the problem arises.
 However, it may be the case that patients feel unable to do this, or perhaps staff have tried to resolve the issue but have not achieved this.
 The Patient Advice and Liaison Service (PALS) provide 'on the spot advice and support' with the aim of timely resolution.
 In the event that this has not been achieved, PALS will give advice on the formal complaints process.
 The Trust recognises the value that learning from complaints and concerns brings.
-It is vital to make the process simple and easily accessible and leaflets and posters are displayed throughout the hospital to help facilitate feedback.
-These were restricted due to COVID-19 infection controls and the Trust's website has also been expanded during this time to invite feedback.
+It is vital to make the process simple and easily accessible and posters are displayed throughout the hospital to help facilitate feedback.
+The Trust's website has also been expanded during this time to invite feedback more easily.